edgio-docs/edgio-docs/guides/deploying.md

 ![deployments](/images/deploying/deployments.png)

 Having each deployment be simultaneously and permanently accessible makes it easy to preview other developers' work before merging a pull request and enables you to "go back in time" to find where a bug or change in behavior originated.
-We recommend configuring your CI environment to deploy every push to the XDN.
+We recommend configuring your CI environment to deploy every push to {{ PRODUCT_NAME }}.

 ## Deploying from CI

-To deploy from your CI environment, create a deploy token using the site settings tab in the XDN console:
+To deploy from your CI environment, create a deploy token using the site settings tab in the {{ PRODUCT_NAME }} console:

 ![deployments](/images/deploying/token.png)